Jeff Tarullo is a Senior Manager, Business Solutions Delivery

 Where Does Your Data Need to Go?

-The last thing to consider is, in addition to your ecommerce platform is: what other data needs to continue to live in other systems to keep your busy running smoothly?
+The last thing to consider in addition to your ecommerce platform is what other data needs to continue to live in other systems to keep your busy running smoothly?
 Do any of your current systems act as a single source of truth today?
 Do pricing or product managers manually input data into other systems for a specific purpose?
 Conversely, are other systems dependent on order data from your ecommerce platform?
 Answering yes to any of these might require either an inbound or an outbound integration between your ecommerce platform and another system to programmatically transfer data.

 By looking at the larger picture of your overall enterprise architecture, you can start to identify what integrations will need to be solutioned and developed as part of your implementation to ensure that data is updated on a regular basis with a minimum amount of manual input.